YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    };

-If you are using the environment variable gtm_dbkeys to point to the master key file for database encryption, please convert that file to the libconfig configuration file format as pointed to by the $gtmcrypt_config environment variable at your earliest convenience.
-In the latest version, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the gtmencrypt_config environment variable.
+If you are using the environment variable gtm_dbkeys to point to the master key file for database encryption, please convert that file to the libconfig configuration file format as pointed to by the $ydb_crypt_config environment variable at your earliest convenience.
+In the latest version, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the ydb_crypt_config environment variable.
 Although the latest version supports the use of $gtm_dbkeys for database encryption, YottaDB plans to discontinue support for it in the very near future.
 To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/AdminOpsGuide>`_ and follow instructions in the comments near the top of the program file.

 +++++++++++++++++++++++++++++
 Network Link Between Systems